annadmitrieva/collocations_thesis/README.md

-## Thesis name: How idiosyncratic are collocations?
+## Thesis title: How idiosyncratic are collocations?
 Methods of clustering academic speech collocations

 Repository descriprion:
 c-value - code for computing C-value